Luminate tracks music consumption activity.

 CONNECT compiles over 23 trillion annual data points related to thousands of artists and millions of songs.
 Our data comes to us directly from more than 500 partners across entertainment, retail and technology.

-The CONNECT platform automatically ingests, validates, and processes the data and applies programming logic to build a database.
-We can then track activity and use equivalent formulas to measure consumption.
+On the back end, the CONNECT platform automatically ingests, validates and processes the data.
+Then, CONNECT applies our programming logic to build a database.
+We can then attach activity to entities and apply equivalent formulas to measure consumption.

-In addition to consumption activity, we capture metadata—i.e. release date, country of origin, language, format and other kinds of identifying information—for artists, songs and release groups (albums).
-Our metadata allows us to group related items and provide advanced analysis related to attributes like genre, location, artist type, release age and more.
+In addition to consumption data, we capture metadata—release date, country of origin, language, format and other identifying information—for artists, songs and release groups (albums).
+Our metadata allows us to group related items and provide advanced analysis based on attributes like genre, location, artist type, release age and more.

-We track activity data and metadata for hundreds of thousands of musical entities.
+We track activity data and metadata for millions of musical entities.
 A musical entity can be an artist, song or album.
-Within those broad categories, CONNECT recognizes five musical entity types: Recordings, Songs, Products, Releases, Release Groups and Artists.
+Within those broad descriptors, CONNECT recognizes five musical entity types: Recordings, Songs, Products, Releases, Release Groups and Artists.

-Albums and Songs are both umbrella categories.
-Each one combines multiple lower-level entities.
-Here’s how we group them:
+Albums and Songs are both umbrella categories containing lower-level subcategories.

 Artists